Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 They're not just complex, exactly.
 More: resistant, awkward, oddly shaped.
 Ambiguous.

 I ran into one recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
-I spent lots of time fixing a solution (derailleur alignment), but it wasn't the real problem.
-The issue wasn’t effort or tools; it was orientation.
+I spent lots of time fixing a solution (derailleur alignment), but that wasn't the real problem.

-This same pattern shows up consistently in different domains: personal and professional; as teams, and as organisations.
-Understanding the problem is often harder than solving.
+We see the same pattern in personal and professional life; we see it across teams and organisations.
+Understanding the problem is often hard than solving it.

-In business, there’s back-and-forth, partial fixes, and long threads.
-Everyone is competent.
-Work is being done.
-But the problem keeps resurfacing.

 What’s missing isn’t execution; it's **Clarity**.
+Without it, there’s back-and-forth, partial fixes, and inefficiency.

 ## Ill-Defined Problems and Combinatorial Explosion